Requirements for Candidates for Doctoral Degrees

 Dissertation Planning

 After the student passes the comprehensive examination, the student’s graduate committee will oversee the dissertation work.
 The committee will include an additional member chosen from a field outside the graduate program or from a similar field but from a different university, appointed by the VCAA or designee.
 Based on the student’s recommendations, the committee is appointed by the chair of the student’s graduate program.
 Two of the three regular members of the committee must be full time faculty at UH Hilo.
-Students must receive approval from the Institutional Review Board (IRB) for theses involving human subjects or from the Institutional Animal Care and Use Committee (IACUC) for dissertations involving use of vertebrate animals.
-IRB and/or IACUC approval, where appropriate, must be sought at the time of approval of the dissertation topic, and research on the dissertation may not commence until after IRB/IACUC approval is granted.
+Students must receive approval from the Office of Research Compliance (ORC) for theses involving human subjects or from the Institutional Animal Care and Use Committee (IACUC) for dissertations involving use of vertebrate animals.
+ORC and/or IACUC approval, where appropriate, must be sought at the time of approval of the dissertation topic, and research on the dissertation may not commence until after ORC/IACUC approval is granted.
 Where appropriate, permission from other entities, such as the Office of Research Services or the UH Hilo Environmental Health & Safety Office may be required.

 Prospectus